Treating Sepsis

 Insulin.
 Insulin lowers blood sugar.
 Even if you don't have diabetes, your blood sugar can spike with a severe infection.

 Blood.
 You may need a blood transfusion if your blood counts are low.
-It can also help your blood pressure.
+A transfusion can also help your blood pressure.

 Resources: